SmartThingsCommunity/webrtc-tutorial/step_1/STEP_1.md

-# Step 1: Create an OAuth 2.0 app
+# Step 1: Get started with a pre-existing OAuth app

-We begin by creating an OAuth 2.0 application.
+We begin by starting with an OAuth 2.0 application.
 For this tutorial, a simple Oauth 2.0 application is provided in the `Step 1` directory.
 This app will stand in for your OAuth 2.0 application.

 > This sample app stores data in a SQLite database in the `.data` directory.